-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 Analysis: Will Israel attack Gaza on the ground and if so, when and how?

 “I’m here to tell you that terrorists will not win.
-Freedom will win,” Biden said in remarks reminiscent of the speeches former President George W Bush gave after the 9/11 attacks in 2001.
+Freedom will win,” Biden said in remarks reminiscent of the speeches of former President George W Bush after the 9/11 attacks in 2001.

 Experts say Biden is attempting to appeal to his domestic audience ahead of the 2024 elections and dodge Republican criticisms that would frame him as “weak”.